 As an example, a testing proposal could arise from a new interpretation of data by ECHA.
-Based on newly generated data, the need for a testing proposal may be reviewed.
+A testing proposal may need to be reviewed based on newly generated data.

 Changes in the access granted to information in the registration.

 Responsibility to update: Registrant / Lead Registrant